amy324/Ticket-Raising-Platform-Backend/documentation/walkthrough.md

 ### Prerequisites

-You'll want an API testing tool like Postman, or you can interact directly with the deployed instance at `https://ticketplatform.onrender.com/`.
-Visit the link to confirm it's running — you should see `{"message": "Hello, World!"}`.
+As this project only contains backend code and no GUI, you'll want an API testing tool like Postman or you could make the requests via your command line terminal.

-**Note:** protected endpoints below require the access token in the `Authorization` header — this is called out explicitly for the first few endpoints, then assumed from there on.
+**Note:** protected endpoints below require the access token in the `Authorization` header.
+This is called out explicitly for the first few endpoints, then assumed from there on.
 Please use dummy data throughout; avoid entering real personal information.

 ### Registering a New User